Archive

 Overview

-The archive skill files a completed change into .flow/changes/archive/.
+The archive skill files a completed change into .flow/archive/.
 After archiving, the .flow/changes/ directory holds only work that is still in flight, and the archive becomes a self-documenting record of everything that has shipped.

 You invoke it with the change name: